containerum/containerum/CONTRIBUTING.md

 Containerum project welcomes all contributions.
 Before submitting a contribution, please read this document carefully.

-Containerum consists of several components written in GO.
+Containerum consists of several components written in Go.
 To contribute, please go to the component repository and sumbit all changes there:

 * [**api-gateway**](https://github.com/containerum/gateway) provides routing for Containerum components
 * [**user-manager**](https://github.com/containerum/user-manager) is a service for managing users, groups, credentials, blacklists for Containerum